 What to teach children and teens about friendship?

-The Normal Person*children must be taught to accept different kinds of people and to NOT BE AFRAID OF THEM.
-The Normal Person* seem to be terrified of unusual types of people (and to prove they’re not afraid they may go to extremes to prove their fearlessness which is also a problem with them.)
-So, despite their dog-type/the Savants* alignment, pair like-to-like whenever you can, and once permanent solid friendships have been developed between like-minded people, then create bigger study groups without separating the friends, but joining weird to normal and different weird to different weird; you should teach kids to live peacefully as neighbors with the “weird kids” but they don’t have to be BEST FRIENDS with each other.
+The Survivalist*children must be taught to accept different kinds of people and to NOT BE AFRAID OF THEM.
+The Survivalist* seem to be terrified of unusual types of people (and to prove they’re not afraid they may go to extremes to prove their fearlessness which is also a problem with them.)
+So, despite their dog-type/the Idealists* alignment, pair like-to-like whenever you can, and once permanent solid friendships have been developed between like-minded people, then create bigger study groups without separating the friends, but joining weird to normal and different weird to different weird; you should teach kids to live peacefully as neighbors with the “weird kids” but they don’t have to be BEST FRIENDS with each other.
 NEVER encourage deep friendships between dissimilar people, only neighborly friendships – unless they happen automatically without your interference, but even then, romanticizing friendships between different types of people is not necessary, but potentially quite harmful.

 Aim to make people get along as neighbors and community members, to work together in mutual projects, but don’t push different with different.
 Also notice that when I say “different” I don’t mean skin color or race, but hobbies, interests, personal values, and personality traits that make people alike.
 You can also use written assignments on personal values as a guidepost as to who to pair with whom, and do all kinds of little tricks behind the scenes to work as a friendship matchmaker.